 Black and white photograph of the Dervish family in Polis in north-west Cyprus, circa 1935.

 Yildiz Dervish (back row, right), born in 1925, migrated from Polis in north-west Cyprus on the 'Corsica' in December 1951 and arrived at Station Pier in Melbourne in January 1952.
-She had married Redjeb Eyyam by proxy (a male relative standing in for the absent groom) prior to leaving; Redjeb, born in 1922, had already migrated to Melbourne in 1949 to escape the economic hardships of post World War II Cyprus.
-They had never met.
+She had married Redjeb Eyyam by proxy (interestingly, the marriage permit indicates that Redjeb was present at the ceremony and a proxy stood in for Yildiz, suggesting that the ceremony took place in Australia).
+Redjeb, born in 1922, had already migrated to Melbourne in 1949 to escape the economic hardships of post World War II Cyprus.
+The couple had never met.
 His name was changed to Eyiam at the passport office in Cyprus.
 Neither spoke English and they were among only a small number of Turkish Cypriot migrants to come out to Australia.
 Redjeb found no work in his trade as a bootmaker and worked in factories, taking in boarders to help pay the mortgage in Footscray.
 The couple had four children and over the years sponsored other relatives to migrate to Australia.
 Yildiz returned to Cyprus a number of times; Redjeb never went back.

 Description of Content